Julien Wiener: Biography

 Wiener's mother and father, Bella and Sasha, were Polish and Austrian Jews respectively, and both escaped the concentration camps of Nazi Germany during The Holocaust.
 The surname Wiener came from Vienna, the home of Sasha.
-His parents married in 1947 in Paris, before coming to Australia as refugees on the famous Dunera ship in 1947.
+His parents married in 1947 in Paris, before coming to Australia as refugees in 1947.
 Wiener's father ran a successful textile business, which allowed him to send Wiener to the private Brighton Grammar School.
 Wiener's father had early sporting success in table tennis, which Wiener applied to his cricket, playing for Prahran in Melbourne grade cricket.
 He subsequently completed his university education at Royal Melbourne Institute of Technology in business management, before moving to England to pursue his cricket career.

 He made a century on his first class debut for Victoria against Queensland in 1977–78, scoring 106.
 Two strong seasons, including three further centuries, saw Wiener selected to make his ODI debut as an opening batsman in December 1979 at the Melbourne Cricket Ground against England and the West Indies.
 He struggled, scoring 7 and 27 respectively.
 Despite this he was selected to make his Test cricket debut against England at the WACA a few days later.
 He made 11 in the first innings before being run-out while batting with captain Greg Chappell, before scoring 58 in the second innings as Australia won the match.
 He played in four consecutive tests that summer (two each against England and the West Indies) before being omitted for the final test of the summer.
 Wiener played in five further ODIs in the Australian season, with his best performances being a 33 and 50 against the West Indies in Sydney in the final two group matches.
 Averaging only twenty, he was dropped from the ODI team for the finals and ended his ODI career with a slow strike rate of only 42.